-So, you have decided to give couple therapy/ counseling a chance?
+So, you have decided to give couple therapy/ counseling a chance (perhaps, once again)?
 Or perhaps you have already started?
 I commend you for your courage, openness, and hopefulness to take advantage of this valuable therapeutic service.
-Hopefully, both of you will give it, and your therapist, a fair try.
+Hopefully, both of you will give it, your partner, yourself, and your therapist, a fair try.

 Couple therapy (as any psychological therapy or counseling) takes time to demonstrate and give clear evidence of its full effectiveness.
 Somewhat like taking antibiotics, you need to take your doses of therapy regularly, for a long enough period of time, in order to get the fullest benefit.

 Below, I have listed a number of additional points for you to keep in mind to help you get the maximum benefit from your participation in couple therapy:

 What You Can Do Prior to Meeting with a Therapist